 Eating unbaked bread dough can be extremely dangerous for your dog because the fermenting yeast gets rapidly absorbed in the bloodstream, where it produces enough ethanol to cause alcohol poisoning.
 Additionally, yeast dough can rise as it moves through the digestive system, potentially twisting the stomach—a situation that can lead to death.
 Even if the yeast doesn’t cause a life-threatening emergency, it can severely bloat your pup’s stomach, causing intense pain and discomfort.

 Chocolate is one of the most commonly recognized toxins for dogs.
 The culprit is theobromine, an alkaloid that can cause cardiac arrhythmias and central nervous system dysfunction in dogs.
 Dark chocolate, semisweet chocolate, and unsweetened baker’s chocolates are the most dangerous, while milk and white chocolates have smaller amounts (though they can be toxic, too).
-“While chocolate is a sweet treat that humans can enjoy, it’s something dogs should never have,” explains PetMD.
-“Depending on body weight, even a small bite of chocolate can make a dog sick—in a large enough quantity, death is a possibility.”
+Toxicity depends on many factors including the amount consumed and the size of the dog.

 Although humans love rhubarb pies, the sweet treat can cause kidney failure in dogs due to an antinutrient called oxalic acid.
 The substance creates crystals in the urinary tract and can cause the kidneys to shut down.
 Signs of rhubarb poisoning can include drooling, vomiting, diarrhea, tremors, bloody urine, changes in thirst, and other symptoms.